 If we announce a delay, school will start two hours later than usual.
 The dismissal time will remain the same.
-At the high school only, for two hour delay on Wednesday and Thursday classes start at 9:30am and follow the Two-Hour Delay schedule, not a block schedule.
+At the high school and middle school, for two hour delay on Wednesday and Thursday classes start at 9:30am and follow the Two-Hour Delay schedule, not a block schedule.